stefanmeisner/single_page_python/README.md

 # Single Page Application in Python
 Copyright 2025 Stefan Meisner Larsen<br/>
 Licensed under the MIT License.
+## Introduction
+This is the source for the first post on dev.to about single page web applications in python and javascript
 ## Create a virtual environment
 In the project root (or whereever you want) create a virtual environment
 <code>